eclipse-sumo/sumo/docs/web/docs/Tools/Trip.md

 starting edges and inserted with high speed on a reasonable lane.

 !!! caution
-    Quoting of trip attributes on Linux must use the style **--trip-attributes departLane="best" departSpeed="max" departPos="random"'**
+    Quoting of trip attributes on Linux must use the style **--trip-attributes 'departLane="best" departSpeed="max" departPos="random"'**

 ### Setting a vehicle type from an external file